-Which suppliers come under the scope of the GDPR?
+Which suppliers are in scope of the GDPR?

 The GDPR is focused on protecting personal data and giving individuals in the EU greater control and transparency over who has their data and what they do with it.